How to clean your bike

 Bike cleaning fluid

 Likewise, some concentrated bike cleaners can double up as degreasers in their undiluted form – saving yet another cleaning product there.
-Buying concentrates tends to be easier on the wallet and on the environment too, as it significantly reduces the volumes of water being needlessly shipped around when you’re adding it yourself at home from the tap.
+Buying concentrates tends to be easier on the wallet and better for the environment too, as it significantly reduces the volumes of water being needlessly shipped around when you’re adding it yourself at home from the tap.

 Sticking with environmental concerns, another quality we like to look for is how friendly the cleaning product is to wildlife.
 As there is the choice, it’s always better to go with cleaners which are specifically formulated not to poison water ways.